moderj/shampoo/Node/Call-Of-Duty.md

 1. **Multiple parameters**

-   Extend the `/soldiers` and `/duties` routes functionality to multiple parameters search query.
+   Extend the `/soldiers` and `/duties` routes functionality to multiple parameters search query, including array parameters.

    For example: A request to `/duties?name=hagnash&soldiers=mishel,shir` should return all `"hagnash"` duties that contains both `"mishel"` and `"shir"`.
 (Note that a `"hagnash"` duty that was scheduled with `"mishel"`, `"shir"` and `"david"` should also be returned).